LadyAelin/Project-Notes/README.md

 # Project
-This will contain the notes for upcoming projects that I will work on
+This will contain the notes for upcoming projects that I will work on C, C++, Python